Michael Oakley is a talented Glaswegian who describes his music as “Melancholic postcards from my heart wrapped up in synthesisers and drum machines”.

 From Orlando come forth PRIEST, the slinky project of vocalist / keyboardist Madeline Priest and producer / guitarist David Kazyk.
 Forming in 2013, they soon developed a gorgeous Scandipop influenced sound.
 The dreamy ‘Samurai’ title track from their 2014 debut EP was wonderful honey coated bliss that recalled the best of Canadian contemporaries ELECTRIC YOUTH.

 With their debut album soon to be unleashed, the pair have now released ‘The Game’ as a trailer.
 Developing on the shimmering sonics of ‘Samurai’ and with more six string texturing added too, Madeline Priest is wholly provocative; PRIEST most certainly have an alluring front woman.
-More Inside ›
+Continue Reading ›

 Over the five years since its inception in 2010, The Electricity Club has aimed to highlight the best new music within the electronic pop world.
 But with so much music and only a finite allocation of time, songs have slipped under the radar occasionally, or perhaps only received a glancing mention.
 However, a bit of time and distance can reveal if these recordings really are actually lost gems and whether The Electricity Club missed the boat.